ariessunfeld/quick-ternaries/README.md

 For basic instructions on how to use the Terminal/Command Prompt, see the [New to the Terminal](#new-to-the-terminal) section.

+**Important:** Before installing or launching the tool, disconnect from any VPNs that block python package managers like `pip` or `conda`.

 ## macOS

 ### Automatic